topolvm/topolvm/docs/proposals/rename-group.md

 Add a wrap client for controller-runtime client to automatically convert a group of LogicalVolume resources.
 Change each controller and other components to use this wrapped client.

+## User considerations.

+Migration is not enforced as existing domain name `topolvm.cybozu.com` is going to continue to be maintained.
+However, only the `.Values.useLegacy` setting is required.

 ### Things to be done by users of topolvm.cybozu.com for upgrading the helm chart

 Since this change was released, users of TopoLVM with the group name `topolvm.cybozu.com` will need to take the following actions when upgrading the helm chart.